 Let’s take a look now at the top ten biggest airports in the USA.

-The biggest airports in the USA
+The biggest airports in the USA by size

 1- Denver International Airport, Colorado – 135 square kilometres